-- 1. The Council's annual planning cycle will conclude each year on the last day of March, so that administrative planning and budgeting can be based on accomplishing a one year segment of long-term Ends. - 2.
-The Council's planning cycle will start in January, with the Council's development of its agenda for the next year. - A. The Council will identify its priorities for Ends and other issues to be resolved in the coming year, and will identify the information gathering necessary to fulfill its role.
-This may include consultations with selected groups in the ownership, other methods of gaining ownership input, governance education, and other education related to Ends issues, (e.g. presentations by futurists, advocacy groups, demographers, other providers, staff, etc.). - B. The Chair will, at the commencement of the Council's annual planning cycle, prepare a tentative agenda plan for the following year's meetings. - 3.
-The Chair will determine the agenda for any particular meeting, although Council members may request or recommend any appropriate matters for Council consideration. - A. A Council member may recommend or request a matter for Council discussion by submitting the item to the Chair at least 7 days prior to the scheduled Council meeting. - B. The meeting agenda and packet are to be received by Council members at least 3 days prior to the scheduled Council meeting. - C. By an affirmative vote of a majority of the members of the Council, or of those present at a meeting, additional matters may be added to the agenda of any Council meeting. - 4.
+- 1. The Council's planning cycle will start in January, with the Council's development of its agenda for the next year. - a.
+The Council will identify its priorities for Ends and other issues to be resolved in the coming year, and will identify the information gathering necessary to fulfill its role.
+This may include consultations with selected groups in the stakeholders, other methods of gaining stakeholders input, governance education, and other education related to Ends issues, (e.g. presentations by futurists, advocacy groups, demographers, other providers, staff, etc.). - b.
+The Chair will, at the commencement of the Council's annual planning cycle, prepare a tentative agenda plan for the following year's meetings. - 2.
+The Chair will determine the agenda for any particular meeting, although Council members may request or recommend any appropriate matters for Council consideration. - a.
+A Council member may recommend or request a matter for Council discussion by submitting the item to the Chair at least 7 days prior to the scheduled Council meeting. - b.
+The meeting agenda and packet are to be received by Council members at least 3 days prior to the scheduled Council meeting. - c.
+By an affirmative vote of a majority of the members of the Council, or of those present at a meeting, additional matters may be added to the agenda of any Council meeting.

+- 3. The Council's annual planning cycle will conclude each year on the last day of March, so that administrative planning and budgeting can be based on accomplishing a one-year segment of long-term Ends. - 4.
 The Council will attend to consent agenda items (those items delegated to the Director yet required by law or contract to be Council-approved) as expeditiously as possible. - 5.
-The Council will monitor and evaluate the Director's activities and performance included on the agenda only if monitoring reports or other data indicate policy violations.
+The Council will monitor and evaluate the Director's activities and performance included on the agenda only if monitoring reports or other data indicates policy violations.
 If policy criteria are to be debated or if the Council, for any reason, chooses to amend its monitoring schedule, the agenda shall be amended at said meeting. - 6.
 Current Director's remuneration will be decided during the month of April, offered during the month May, and to be effective July 1st of the following year after a review of monitoring reports received monthly during the last year.